If your employer has just given you a redundancy figure and you're wondering whether that's all there is, you're asking the right question.

 Don't assume you're only getting statutory.
 Check your contract, check the handbook, and ask the question.

-This article is general guidance about UK redundancy rights.
+This article is general guidance about redundancy rights in England, Scotland and Wales (not Northern Ireland).
 It's not legal advice and shouldn't be treated as a substitute for advice from a qualified employment solicitor.